core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-The following error-tag and error-app-tag are defined by the ietf-comi YANG module, these tags are implemented as YANG identity and can be extended as needed.
+The following 'error-tag' and 'error-app-tag' are defined by the ietf-comi YANG module, these tags are implemented as YANG identity and can be extended as needed.

-* error-tag operation-failed is returned by the CoMI server when the operation request cannot be processed successfully.
+* error-tag 'operation-failed' is returned by the CoMI server when the operation request cannot be processed successfully.

-  * error-app-tag malformed-message is returned by the CoMI server when the payload received from the CoMI client don't contain a well-formed CBOR content as defined in [RFC7049] section 3.3 or don't comply with the CBOR structure defined within this document.
+  * error-app-tag 'malformed-message' is returned by the CoMI server when the payload received from the CoMI client don't contain a well-formed CBOR content as defined in [RFC7049] section 3.3 or don't comply with the CBOR structure defined within this document.

-  * error-app-tag data-not-unique is returned by the CoMI server when the validation of the 'unique' constraint of a list or leaf-list fails.
+  * error-app-tag 'data-not-unique' is returned by the CoMI server when the validation of the 'unique' constraint of a list or leaf-list fails.

-  * error-app-tag too-many-elements is returned by the CoMI server when the validation of the 'max-elements' constraint of a list or leaf-list fails.
+  * error-app-tag 'too-many-elements' is returned by the CoMI server when the validation of the 'max-elements' constraint of a list or leaf-list fails.

-  * error-app-tag too-few-elements is returned by the CoMI server when the validation of the 'min-elements' constraint of a list or leaf-list fails.
+  * error-app-tag 'too-few-elements' is returned by the CoMI server when the validation of the 'min-elements' constraint of a list or leaf-list fails.

-  * error-app-tag must-violation is returned by the CoMI server when the restrictions imposed by a 'must' statement are violated.
+  * error-app-tag 'must-violation' is returned by the CoMI server when the restrictions imposed by a 'must' statement are violated.

-  * error-app-tag duplicate is returned by the CoMI server when a client tries to create a duplicate list or leaf-list entry.
+  * error-app-tag 'duplicate' is returned by the CoMI server when a client tries to create a duplicate list or leaf-list entry.

-* error-tag invalid-value is returned by the CoMI server when the CoMI client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.
+* error-tag 'invalid-value' is returned by the CoMI server when the CoMI client tries to update or create a leaf with a value encoded using an invalid CBOR datatype or if the 'range', 'length', 'pattern' or 'require-instance' constrain is not fulfilled.

-  * error-app-tag invalid-datatype is returned by the CoMI server when CBOR encoding don't follow the rules set by or when the value is incompatible with the YANG Built-In type. (e.g. a value greater than 127 for an int8, undefined enumeration)
+  * error-app-tag 'invalid-datatype' is returned by the CoMI server when CBOR encoding don't follow the rules set by or when the value is incompatible with the YANG Built-In type. (e.g. a value greater than 127 for an int8, undefined enumeration)

-  * error-app-tag not-in-range is returned by the CoMI server when the validation of the 'range' property fails.
+  * error-app-tag 'not-in-range' is returned by the CoMI server when the validation of the 'range' property fails.

-  * error-app-tag invalid-length is returned by the CoMI server when the validation of the 'length' property fails.
+  * error-app-tag 'invalid-length' is returned by the CoMI server when the validation of the 'length' property fails.

-  * error-app-tag pattern-test-failed is returned by the CoMI server when the validation of the 'pattern' property fails.
+  * error-app-tag 'pattern-test-failed' is returned by the CoMI server when the validation of the 'pattern' property fails.

-* error-tag missing-element is returned by the CoMI server when the operation requested by a CoMI client fail to comply with the 'mandatory' constraint defined.
+* error-tag 'missing-element' is returned by the CoMI server when the operation requested by a CoMI client fail to comply with the 'mandatory' constraint defined.
 The 'mandatory' constraint is enforced for leafs and choices, unless the node or any of its ancestors have a 'when' condition or 'if-feature' expression that evaluates to 'false'.

-  * error-app-tag missing-key is returned by the CoMI server to further qualify an missing-element error.
+  * error-app-tag 'missing-key' is returned by the CoMI server to further qualify an missing-element error.
 This error is returned when the CoMI client  tries to create or list instance, without all the 'key' specified or when the CoMI client  tries to delete a leaf listed as a 'key'.

-  * error-app-tag missing-input-parameter is returned by the CoMI server when the input parameters of an RPC or action are incomplete.
+  * error-app-tag 'missing-input-parameter' is returned by the CoMI server when the input parameters of an RPC or action are incomplete.

-* error-tag unknown-element is returned by the CoMI server when the CoMI client  tries to access a data node of a YANG module not supported, of a data node associated to an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.
+* error-tag 'unknown-element' is returned by the CoMI server when the CoMI client  tries to access a data node of a YANG module not supported, of a data node associated to an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.

-* error-tag bad-element is returned by the CoMI server when the CoMI client  tries to create data nodes for more than one case in a choice.
+* error-tag 'bad-element' is returned by the CoMI server when the CoMI client  tries to create data nodes for more than one case in a choice.

-* error-tag data-missing is returned by the CoMI server when a data node required to accept the request is not present.
+* error-tag 'data-missing' is returned by the CoMI server when a data node required to accept the request is not present.

-  * error-app-tag instance-required is returned by the CoMI server when a leaf of type 'instance-identifier' or 'leafref' marked with require-instance set to 'true' refers to an instance that does not exist.
+  * error-app-tag 'instance-required' is returned by the CoMI server when a leaf of type 'instance-identifier' or 'leafref' marked with require-instance set to 'true' refers to an instance that does not exist.

-  * error-app-tag missing-choice is returned by the CoMI server when no nodes exist in a mandatory choice.
+  * error-app-tag 'missing-choice' is returned by the CoMI server when no nodes exist in a mandatory choice.

-* error-tag error is returned by the CoMI server when an unspecified error has occurred.
+* error-tag 'error' is returned by the CoMI server when an unspecified error has occurred.

 For example, the CoMI server might return the following error.

 ~~~~
-RES:  4.00 Bad Request (Content-Format :application/yang-value+cbor)
+RES:  4.00 Bad Request (Content-Format :application/yang-data+cbor)
 {
+  1024 : {
     +4 : 1011,       / error-tag (SID 1028) /
                      /   = invalid-value (SID 1011) /
     +1 : 1018,       / error-app-tag (SID 1025) /
                      /   = not-in-range (SID 1018) /
     +2 : 1740,       / error-data-node (SID 1026) /
                      /   = timezone-utc-offset (SID 1740) /
     +3 : "maximum value exceeded" / error-message (SID 1027) /
+  }
 }
 ~~~~
 {: artwork-align="left"}